Steve has experience raising Border Collies and knows all about the breed's quirks.

-If you’ve ever wondered why there are so many different sizes and colors of purebred Border’s, it simply because they have been bred specifically for herding, rather than any specific look, size or physical trait like most other K-9 breeds.
-However, there are breeders who have bred dogs for other purposes from athletic ability to perfection in demarcation and even behavior.
+If you’ve ever wondered why there are so many different sizes and colors of purebred Borders, it's simply because they have been bred specifically for herding, rather than any specific look, size, or physical trait like most other K-9 breeds.
+However, there are breeders who have bred dogs for other purposes, from athletic ability to perfection in demarcation and even behavior.
 They remain rare due to both the demand for pure bread working Borders and their monetary worth.
-The pure breed Border Collie pup has a far greater value than any Border Collie bred for any another outcome.
+The pure breed Border Collie pup has a far greater value than any Border Collie bred for any other outcome.

 You need to remember that they are very emotional and highly intelligent.
 Just like a human, losing their family/owner, and getting a new one can be extremely traumatic for them.
 But on the positive side, they also seem to know what has happened and will have such admiration for you that you will both be elated with each other when they have settled in.
 You may have heard this from others who have adopted dogs.
 It’s very common with all breeds, but like nearly everything else about BC’s, it can be true times 10, compared to the other breeds.

 I’m not getting off on a tangent here.
 Unless you are adopting, knowing how to choose a puppy is probably where the first and most crucial error is made when bringing a Border Collie into your family.
 Puppies of any breed can make your life miserable, at least temporarily.
 And just as Borders are several steps up from average on the intelligence and athletic scales, it shouldn’t be a surprise that the scale of the mischief they can get into during puppy-hood is far higher as well, especially if you know very little about choosing a Border Collie puppy from a litter.